Police files charge sheet against Olympic wrestler Sushil Kumar, others in murder case | Law-Order

 - India

-The final report, which named Kumar as the main accused, has been filed before Chief Metropolitan Magistrate (CMM) Satvir Singh Lamba.
+The final report naming Kumar as the main accused has been filed before Chief Metropolitan Magistrate (CMM) Satvir Singh Lamba by the Crime Branch.

+The judge will announce the date for hearing of the case at the point of taking cognisance of the 1,000-page charge sheet on Tuesday.

-Fifteen accused have been arrested in the case, while five are on the run.
+The charge sheet names 13 accused, including Kumar.
+A total of 15 accused have been arrested in the case and five are on the run.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)